NiGhTTraX/strong-mock/README.md

 ### Setting invocation count expectations

-By default, each call is expected to be called only once.
+By default, each call is expected to be made only once.
 You can expect a call to be made multiple times by using the invocation count helpers `between`, `atLeast`, `times`, `anyTimes` etc.:

 ```typescript
 const fn = mock<(x: number) => number>();